 President Thein Sein’s government has been pushing for the NCA to be signed ahead of general elections on Nov.
 8 as part of a bid to end decades of civil war and pave the way for political dialogue.

-The government has extended an offer to sign the accord to 15 armed ethnic groups, but at a meeting last month in Chang Mai, Thailand, only seven of the 19 groups in attendance agreed to ink the deal because of the government’s refusal to make the NCA all-inclusive.
+The government has extended an offer to sign the accord to 15 armed ethnic groups, but at a meeting last month in Chiang Mai, Thailand, only seven of the 19 groups in attendance agreed to ink the deal because of the government’s refusal to make the NCA all-inclusive.

 Three groups—the Ta’ang National Liberation Army (TNLA), Myanmar National Democratic Alliance Army (MNDAA), and Arakan Army (AA)—are still engaged in fighting with government troops and have been excluded from the NCA.